-A resident of South Burlington for eleven years, Martin grew up in Alpena, Michigan.
+A resident of South Burlington since 2007, Martin grew up in Alpena, Michigan.
 He graduated from Alpena High School (1981), Alpena Community College (1984), the University of Michigan Business School (1986, BA in Business Administration), and the University of Michigan Law School (1993).
 Before attending law school, he worked in New Jersey and New York for four years in data communication sales.
 After graduating from law school, he worked for Judge John Butzner of the United States Court of Appeals for the Fourth Circuit in Richmond Virginia and then Judge Paul Friedman of the United States District Court for the District of Columbia.

 In 1995, Martin became a trial attorney at the Environment and Natural Resources Division of the Department of Justice in Washington, D.C., where he worked for thirteen years.
 During his tenure at the Department of Justice, Martin worked on a wide array of cases, primarily involving the defense of federal land-management agencies such as the Department of the Interior, the Bureau of Land Management, and the U.S. Forest Service.
 He also worked on matters involving the National Environmental Policy Act; collection of royalties on oil, gas, and other minerals owned by the federal government; and the trust responsibilities that the federal government owes Indian tribes.